243 Elm St, Hanover, MA 02339, USA

 From the open recreation area, there are several access points to trails at Ludden’s Ford Park.
 One trail leads away from the river, to Water Street.
 Several other intersecting trails lead through the woods, between the river and the former railroad bed.
 The railroad bed itself is a trail that extends for two miles, to the Hanson town line, offering a number of pleasant vantage points.

 Ambitious hikers could explore more than 4 miles of trail here.
-Setting off from Ludden’s Ford in Hanover, continue along the river and the old railroad bed for 2 miles, all the way to the Hanover/Hanson town line (you will have to walk on Water Street for one small section).
+Setting off from Ludden’s Ford in Hanover, continue along the river and the old railroad bed for 2 miles (Indian Head River Trails), all the way to the Hanover/Hanson town line (you will have to walk on Water Street for one small section).
 Cross the Indian Head River on Cross Street/State Street, and look for the trailhead that takes you back into the woods.
 This will bring you through Hanson’s Rocky Run Conservation Area and along the river to the Tucker Preserve.
 Woodland trails follow the course of the river all the way to Ludden’s Ford Park in Pembroke.